The three biggest opportunities for banks right now

 In a post-pandemic climate rife with competition and heightened customer expectations, how can incumbent banks compete with new-age fintechs?

 Customer expectations in light of the pandemic have shifted.
 Both consumers and SMEs want the best financial products, regardless of who provides them.
 81% of consumers claim they would be motivated to switch to a new-age financial provider that offered more flexible solutions and easy access and a report by Accenture found that fintech adoption among SMEs could surge as high as 64%.

 Increasingly, challenger banks and fintechs are building a myriad of digital tools and integrations to add additional value to their core offering and win on customer satisfaction.
 If incumbent banks can compete on user experience and how well they can tailor products to their clients, then businesses will continue to favour recognisable brands for their reliability and the low cost of borrowing.
 Afterall, a recent survey found that UK respondents in particular remained wary of neobanks.

 The pandemic forced banks to move the primary delivery mechanism for products online as customers were no longer willing nor able to visit physical branches.
 In the UK, this resulted in a surge in open banking with over 2.5 million people now using open banking to move and manage their finances.
-Open banking is proving so popular that 71% of SMEs are expected to be utilising it by 2022.
+Open banking is proving so popular that 71% of SMEs are expected to be utilizing it by 2022.
 However, 46% of bank executives “say they are unsure how to embrace open banking, orchestrate ecosystems, and become a truly data-driven organization”.

 The willingness of SMEs to embrace digital data sharing presents an opportunity for incumbent banks to automate other outdated processes, such as manual document collection for underwriting and ongoing covenant monitoring, reducing costs and making faster and smarter lending decisions as a result.